guilhermesimoes/guilhermesimoes.github.io/_posts/2021-03-26-apple-does-not-care-about-album-cover-art.md

   <img class="iphone-screenshot" src="/assets/images/iphone-music-app-playing.png" alt="Screenshot of the music app of an iPhone.
 It's displaying the same album cover.
 But the cover is not touching the edges of the screen." />
 </figure>

 Look at the size of this album cover.
 Why isn't it touching the edges of the screen?
-Why can't I read the album name from the cover?<sup id="reverse-footnote-2"><a href="#footnote-2" rel="footnote">[2]</a></sup> And why can't I see that [The Who took a piss on the monolith]?
+Why can't I read the album name from the cover?[^2] And why can't I see that [The Who took a piss on the monolith]?

 Oh, and if you pause the player the image gets even smaller: